Understanding the Euthanasia Process

 Extending our services to nearby areas, including Passaic County, Hudson County, and Rockland County, to support families during this difficult time.

-Dr. Cory has over seven years of experience in providing gentle and respectful end-of-life care for pets.
+Dr. Cory is a licensed veterinarian certified in hospice and palliative care (IHPAC) and peaceful euthanasia (CAETA) with over 8 years of experience in providing gentle and respectful end-of-life care for pets.